-Will any benefits used BEFORE February 24, 2020 count against green card applicants subject to public charge?
+Do any benefits used BEFORE February 24, 2020 count against applicants subject to public charge?
 Yes.
-Categories (a) and (b) used BEFORE February 24, 2020 will count against green card applicants.
-Use of benefits in categories (c)-(e) will only count negatively (depending on the duration of use), ON or AFTER February 24, 2020.
+Categories (a) and (b) used BEFORE February 24, 2020 count against applicants.
+Use of benefits in categories (c)-(e) only count negatively (depending on the duration of use), ON or AFTER February 24, 2020.

-Other than benefits use, what other factors put an applicant for a green card at risk of being found a public charge?
-Many intending immigrants who are subject to public charge are not eligible for the benefits listed above, but that does not mean that they are not at risk of a public charge finding anyway.
+Other than benefits use, what other factors put an applicant at risk of being found a public charge?
+Many intending immigrants and nonimmigrants who are subject to public charge are not eligible for the benefits listed above, but that does not mean that they are not at risk of a public charge finding anyway.
 The characteristics that could result in a public charge finding include the following:

-• having income less than 125% of the poverty level; • having a disability; • being unemployed; • having debt or a low credit score; • being under age 18 or over age 61; • having limited English proficiency.
+• having income less than 125% of the poverty level; • having a disability; being unemployed; • having debt or a low credit score; • having limited English proficiency. • being under age 18 or over age 61;